EarthScope/ispaq/README.md

 ```
 cd ispaq
 conda update conda
-conda create --name ispaq python=2.7 readline=6.2
+conda create --name ispaq python=2.7
 source activate ispaq
-conda install -c conda-forge -c r -c r-old -c bioconda --file ispaq-conda-install.txt
+conda install -c conda-forge -n ispaq --file ispaq-conda-install.txt
 ```

-_Note:_ if `source activate ispaq` does not work because your shell is csh/tcsh instead of bash you will need to start a bash shell first.
+_Note:_ if `source activate ispaq` results in the message "No such file or directory" your shell may be csh/tcsh instead of bash.
+You will need to start a bash shell first.
 Type `bash` in a terminal window and then proceed with `source activate ispaq`.

 See what is installed in our (ispaq) environment with: